laggykiller/sticker-convert/README.md

                         Specify output directory.
   --author AUTHOR       Set author of created sticker pack.
   --title TITLE         Set name of created sticker pack.
-  --export-signal SIGNAL
-                        Upload to Signal
-  --export-telegram TELEGRAM
-                        Upload to Telegram
-  --export-whatsapp WHATSAPP
-                        Create a .wastickers file for uploading to WhatsApp --export-imessage IMESSAGE
-                        Create Xcode project for importing to iMessage --export-local LOCAL  Save to local directory only
+  --export-signal       Upload to Signal --export-telegram     Upload to Telegram --export-whatsapp     Create a .wastickers file for uploading to WhatsApp --export-imessage     Create Xcode project for importing to iMessage

 Compression options:
   --no-compress         Do not compress files.
 Useful for only downloading stickers.